HDFGroup/hsds/docs/design/hsds_arch/hsds_arch.rst

 HSDS Components
 ###############

 The HSDS consist of several components that coordinate to process service request efficiently.
-Each component runs as a single-threaded Python proceses.
-To manage high request volumes, the number of components can be adjust to achieve greater throughput.
-The components run on a set of hardware instances, ideally so that each compoenent will have a dedicated core.
+Each component runs as a single-threaded Python process.
+To manage high request volumes, the number of components can be adjusted to achieve greater throughput.
+The components run on a set of hardware instances, ideally so that each component will have a dedicated core.
 To enable inter-node communication, all requests between nodes will be through http requests.

 The following diagram shows the logical layout of the components.
 The diagram shows 4 SN and 4 DN nodes, but the architecture supports any number of nodes.